 Photography

 Israel’s stunning landscapes and picturesque inhabitants make it truly a “photographer’s paradise.”
 Please be aware, however, that there are certain religious communities whose members resent having their picture taken.
-These include certain Orthodox Jewish sects and observant Moslems.
+These include certain Orthodox Jewish sects and observant Muslims.
 Your discretion will save embarrassment.

 Food and Wine